imsadhappy/seclgroup/README.md

 ### Versions

 Version 1.3.14
-- detect safari, not os
+- detect safari, not os; detect on client, not server

 Version 1.3.12
 - added block-style-variation-styles to inline_css_in_wp_footer